 For example, when you take a shower, observe the physical sensations consciously.
 Assess how the warm water feels running down your shoulders, and take in the refreshing smell of your shampoo.

-Enjoying The Benefits from Unlocking Your Third Eye
+Enjoying The Benefits of Opening Your Third Eye

 When your third eye is open, you will feel more peaceful.
 This is because, once you have learned to open your third eye, you will be able to achieve a greater feeling of self-compassion.
 Being more aware of yourself in general will bring you to feel more kindness towards yourself.
 As a result, you will also feel more confidence and less anxiety.